Being Proactive to Protect Against Macular Degeneration

 3. Quit Smoking

-Smoking is a powerful risk factor for loss of vision with AMD.
+Smoking is a powerful risk factor for loss of vision for a multitude of reasons, but it has also been strongly linked to AMD development.
 In fact, one study showed that smoking more than doubles the risk of AMD.
 How?
 Possibly by reducing serum antioxidant levels and changing blood flow to the eyes.
 We already know how important antioxidants are for eye health.
 This is just one more reason why you should not smoke.

 Luckily, it’s never too late to benefit from quitting.
-There are benefits within hours of quitting smoking.
+You can begin to enjoy the benefits within hours of quitting smoking.
 First, your heart rate will return to normal and the carbon monoxide level in your blood will normalize.
 After two weeks, your risks of heart disease decrease.
 After nine months, the coughing goes away and your physical capabilities improve.
 Jump to 15 years later, and in terms of risks for disease, it’s like you never smoked in the first place.
 When your overall body is healthy, your eyes are healthier.

 4. Stay Active

-A study conducted in Beaver Dam, Wisconsin took into account lifestyles, medical conditions, and AMD.
-The study began in 1988 and was updated every five years; participants were between the ages of 43 and 86.
+Researchers have conducted decades-long studies to explore the links between exercise and AMD prevention.
+A study conducted in Beaver Dam, Wisconsin took into account lifestyles, medical conditions, and risks of developing AMD.
+The study began in 1988 and was updated every five years and focused on participants between the ages of 43 and 86.
 This study showed that participants who led an active lifestyle were 70 percent less likely to develop AMD.

 Participants who walked at least three times a week were less likely to develop AMD than the participants who led a more sedentary lifestyle.
 Of course, walking is not the only type of exercise that can help.
 Almost any type of regular exercise can achieve the same results.
 The improved blood flow experienced by those who do cardio exercises may have something to do with the lower chance of developing AMD.
 Exercise is good for you for a myriad of reasons, and your vision health is definitely one of them.